 Seeking Compensation After a Florida Boating Wreck

 Have you been hurt in a Florida boating accident someone else caused?
-You may be eligible for compensation if so.
-You could seek compensation by filing an insurance claim.
+You may be eligible for compensation through filing an insurance claim.
 If the boat’s owner or operator doesn’t have insurance, or if their insurer attempts to deny liability, you can seek damages in court by filing a lawsuit.

 Filing a claim or lawsuit allows you to pursue compensation for economic losses resulting from your injuries.
 Examples include medical bills and lost wages.
 In addition, you may be able to pursue compensation for such intangible non-economic losses as pain and suffering.